erictonian/FinalProject-WorldWineWebML/README.md

   <img width="600" src="images/nb_variety.png" alt="nb variety results"><br>
 </p>

-The next model takes into account not only the count of the tokens but also their varying weights using the TF-IDF transformer and by using the logisic method, which is better suited to larger data sets.
+The next model takes into account not only the count of the tokens but also their varying weights using the TF-IDF transformer and by using the logistic method, which is better suited to larger data sets.
 The results show a strong improvement over the NB model, as seen below:
 <p align="center">
   <strong>TF-IDF Logistic Classification Model - Variety</strong>
   <img width="600" src="images/tfidf_log_variety.png" alt="tfidf log variety results"><br>